appbaseio/Docs/content/docs/search/script/gettingstarted.md

 ```

 - `body` represents the request body in string format.
-- `headers` Request headers in key/value format, where `key` represents the header name and `value` is the header value.
+- `headers` represents request headers in the key/value format, where `key` represents the header name and `value` represents the header value.

 #### response

-Response returned by Elasticsearch in following format:
+Response returned by Elasticsearch in the following format:

 ```ts
 {